 Overview & Benefits

 Aquaculture can meet the need for more sustainably sourced fisheries and the demands of a growing and more affluent world population.
-There has already been a 527% rise in global aquaculture production from 1990 to 2018 (FAO) and the UN report referenced above predicts the supply of farmed fish will overtake that of wild fish by 2021.
+There has already been a 527% rise in global aquaculture production from 1990 to 2018 (FAO) and the UN report referenced above predicts the supply of farmed fish will overtake that of wild fish in the 2020s.